salrashid123/salrashid123.github.io/binary_auth_demo/README.md

   - If Vulernability Scanner Fails, Deployment Fails
   - If Succeeds, the imae is authorized for deployment to GKE

+> Note: this sample uses *one* cloud builder configuration to both build the image _and_ do attestation.
+Normally, these functions are on separate but dependent workflows to prevent users that write and submit cloudbuild configrations from accessing attestors secrets (eg, run attestation from a cloud builder step in a separate project).
+You can also setup external attestation which would address this issue.

 ## Setup

 ### Create Project